socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 also known as: Contract-First, Incremental/Top-Down Service Identification, Iterative API Design and Refinement, Evolutionary Integration Architecting <!-- "eiSD"? -->

 ### Context
 The [Microservice API Patterns (MAP)](https://microservice-api-patterns.org/) website motivates the need for Application Programming Interface (API) and (micro-)service design as this:

 "While much has been said about microservices in general and about supporting infrastructure architectures, the actual service design has received less attention:

 * How many services should be exposed?
-What is an adequate size for them?
+What is an adequate size for them? <!-- TODO 2021: review [FB] and [Q]s: + 1. what does "exposed" mean, 1:n for deployment unit:service?
+2. size of API or underlying implementation (breadth, depth)?
+3. "remote services" and 3. "service-client interactions" (for LC) -->
 * How to ensure that services are loosely coupled?
 How much data should they exchange, and how often does this happen?
 * What are the most suitable message representations?
 How to agree on the meaning of each message?"